shopperlabs/docs/categories.md

 # Categories
 Categories are the primary way to group products with similar features.
 You can also add subcategories if desired.

-For example, if you sell clothing, you might have “t-shirts”, “hoodies” and “pants” as categories.
+For example, if you sell clothes, you might have “t-shirts”, “hoodies” and “pants” as categories.

 ## Overview
 Shopper gives you a possibility to categorize your products in a very flexible way, which is one of the most vital functionalities of the modern e-commerce systems.
 The categories system in Shopper use the [Laravel Adjacency List](https://github.com/staudenmeir/laravel-adjacency-list) package to create categories trees like this